-‘General Hospital’ Weekly Preview: ‘Encore’ Episodes Continue To Revisit Past Nurses Balls
+‘General Hospital’ Weekly Preview: Encore Episodes Continue To Revisit Past Nurses Balls

 — General Hospital (@GeneralHospital) June 8, 2020

 The June 10 encore episode revisits the Nurses Ball from last year.
-Jason received a panicked phone call and this was during the time that Sam was working on setting up Shiloh to take him down.
+Jason received a panicked phone call — this was during the time that Sam was working on setting up Shiloh to take him down.
 She attended the Nurses Ball with him as Spinelli and Jason snuck into the Dawn of Day house.

 The rest of the week of June 8 will follow the action from the 2019 Nurses Ball.
-As fans will recall, this contained plenty of drama related to Shiloh as well as chaos with Ryan.
+As fans will recall, this contained plenty of drama related to Shiloh, as well as chaos with Ryan.
 Willow had a run-in with Shiloh and was treated to a fun performance by Chase, while Sam left the ball with Shiloh.

-Josslyn struggled to attend the event due to her grieving for Oscar.
-Ava snuck out of the ball, as she had a sneaky plan to deal with during the ball.
+Josslyn struggled to attend the event as she was grieving for Oscar.
+Ava snuck out of the ball, as she had a sneaky plan to deal with during the event.
 Kristina tore into Sam over Shiloh and Dawn of Day while Lucas battled with Brad.

 The fallout from many of these 2019 Nurses Ball storylines continues into present-day Port Charles shenanigans, so these should be interesting for General Hospital fans to revisit.
-Next week, ABC will focus on Sonny and Carly’s complicated relationship and spoilers tease that it’s all about Jason and Sam the following week.
+Next week, ABC will focus on Sonny and Carly’s complicated relationship and spoilers tease that it will be all about Jason and Sam the following week.

 Fans are hopeful that the General Hospital cast and crew can start filming new shows again soon, but actor William deVry cautioned that there’s a lot to be figured out before the cameras can roll again.
 In the meantime, everybody will walk down memory lane with these reruns as they await news that production can resume.